-There are four pages of partial grades and one final page of overall grades.
-The right-hand column of each page shows the actual percent that the page contributes to your total class percentage.
+There are five tables of partial grades and one table of overall grades.
+The right-hand column of each table shows the actual percent that the table contributes to your total class percentage.
 The introductory paragraphs explain the math involved.
 It is all “just” algebra.

 Challenge: Come up with your own general formula for combining weighted scores into an overall grade.
 You may learn something.